 What does the Act do?

-The Act gives authority to the relevant Department (the Department for Education and Child Development/Families SA) to intervene when a child is at risk.
+The Act gives authority to the relevant Department (the Department for Child Protection) to intervene when a child is at risk.
 This intervention can take several forms, ranging from referring families to appropriate support and services to seeking an order to remove a child from their parents’ care.
 However, in line with the objects of the Act, removal of a child should be done as a last resort when all other options have been exhausted or are not appropriate in the circumstances.

 When is a child defined as being ‘at risk’?